Consensys/orchestrate-kubernetes/README.md

 Note: All the passwords and usernames of every dependendcies are located in `environments/common.yaml.gotmpl`.
 Do not forget to change, eventually extract, those values depending on how you want to manage those secrets.

+Note: The ./values/api-key/api-keys.csv gives an exemple of what you should use for the Quorum Key Manager api-keys when this mode is enabled, provided values MUST be changed in a Prod environment.

 The following tables lists the configurable values for the environments.
 Some of them are directly configurable bia envronement variable:

 | Parameter                                      | Description                                                                | Default                                                     |